khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 ![](images/dbg_common.drawio.svg)

-We don't have to align 4 sub-sequences at each alignment if sub-sequences that are the same braid together.
+We don't have to align 4 sub-sequences at each alignment if sub-sequences that are the same have braided together.

 # Reducing the reliance on the phylogeny